tijptjik/NarrowEclipse/transmisisons.md

 |  Niels van der Linden  |     Plutarch Koine     |      Human      |   Tython   |     Infinity Guild     |
 |     Dikkie Engelen     |      Lady Neuville     |     Twi'lek     |   Tython   |     Infinity Guild     |

 The conditions of the Kessel Spice Mines are notoriously abysmal.
 Every once in a while there's a rebellion amongst the enslaved miners who will try and break free.
-You are quite partial to the income generated from the mines so wantto stamp out the rebellion even before it gets started.
-You will try to enlist Metajj Vos to find the seed of the rebellion and trample over it with an iron boot.
+You are quite partial to the income generated from the mines so want to stamp out the rebellion even before it gets started.
+You will try to enlist Metajj Vos to find the seed of the rebellion and trample over it with an iron boot....

+Lady Neuville effortlessly follows the meandering trends in fashion - but there is one series of accessories which never goes out of style.
+One which she has yet to fully own.
+The Sacrificial Shawl Collection is a series of shawls  woven from the hair of aliens who stood up - and fell - for something they believed in.
+The spirit of audacity is thought to seep into the hair the moment their life flows out of them.
+There are 10 species across 10 planets from which the Shawls can be harvested.
+Kessel is one of them, and it's the very last item missing from Lady Neuville's Sacrificial Shawl Collection.
+This would make her the _first_ being ever to have all ten sacrifces to choose from on a given occasion...
+You've got to have goals in life.

 ###  Suggested Narrative Points

 * Illustrate how the miners could be punished for their insurgance.
 * Have Lady Neuville wonder point out that it isn't a crime until it's been commited.
-Explain in colourful terms that acrime is committed as soon as the miners even think of exceeding their purpose of being miners.
+Explain in colourful terms that a crime is committed as soon as the miners even think of exceeding their purpose of being miners!

 ###  Key Narrative Points :

+* Have Lady Neuvillae explain her Sacrificial Shawl Collection... and that the only thing missing from it is ... a Wookie who started a Kessel uprising.
-* Send Metajj to Kessel, and direct her to speak with D'lore Mantra , the person in control of the mines.
+* Send Metajj to Kessel, and direct her to speak with D'lore Mantra, the person in control of the mines.

 ## Infinity Guild : Kessel Spice